USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

-\item (2) The learned schemes show the optimistic potential on some scenarios with complex motion, such as the \textit{USTC-FourPeople} with lower scores of TI, and the \textit{USTC-BasketballPass} with higher scores of TI.
+\item (2) The learned schemes show the optimistic potential on some scenarios with complex motion cases, such as the \textit{USTC-FourPeople} with lower TI scores, and the \textit{USTC-BasketballPass} with higher TI scores.
 These scenarios commonly appear in the previous test datasets\cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet}\,, such as the \textit{FourPeople} and \textit{BasketballPass} in \textit{HEVC/VVC CTC}, which can guide the design and the optimized target of deep network to handle these motion situations.
 The results of these specific scenarios demonstrate the basic evaluative ability of the previous datasets and the performance potential of the deep learning-based manner.

+\item (3) Based on the performance comparison of advanced compression schemes under different test length settings and intra period settings of USTC-TD (Table~\ref{ip32_96_psnr} for short dataset, Table~\ref{ip32_300}\, and Table~\ref{ip-1_300}\, for long dataset), the performance gap between traditional and learned schemes is amplified in the long setting, it further demonstrates the superiority of traditional schemes.
+Combined with the attributes of different length settings (Fig.~\ref{fig:video_SI_TI}\,), the more powerful temporal diversity of long sequences challenges the robustness of these schemes even further.
+The extended temporal variation with different intra period tests further exposes the shortcomings of advanced compression schemes, revealing the limitations of learned schemes in the error propagation of prediction chain, motion modeling, and the design of reference mechanism.

-\item (3) Based on the analysis of video-related features (Section IV.C), our proposed dataset can make up more typical motion/temporal correlation-related real-world elements with other datasets to handle a wide coverage of performance evaluation, which also demonstrates the efficiency of the specific design of the proposed datasets' different elements/features.
-Furthermore, compared to the performance of other datasets\cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet} of different schemes mentioned in \cite{minnen2018joint, cheng2020learned, ma2020end, he2022elic, jiang2023mlic}, as shown in Table~\ref{ip32_psnr}\, and Table~\ref{ip32_ms-ssim}\,, the different phenomenon between the performance of our proposed dataset and other datasets also verifies the efficiency of the proposed dataset. \end{itemize}
+\item (4) Based on the analysis of video-related features (Section IV.C), our proposed dataset can make up more typical motion/temporal correlation-related real-world factors with other datasets to handle an excellent coverage of performance evaluation, which also demonstrates the efficiency of the specific design of the proposed datasets' different factors/features.
+Furthermore, compared to the performance of other datasets\cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet} of different schemes mentioned in \cite{lu2019dvc,ho2022canf, li2021deep, sheng2022temporal,li2022hybrid, tang2024offline,sheng2024spatial,sheng2024vnvc,li2023neural,li2024neural}, as shown in Table~\ref{ip32_96_psnr}\, and Table~\ref{ip32_96_ms-ssim}\,, the different phenomenon between the performance of our proposed dataset and other datasets also verifies the efficiency of the proposed dataset.